-Expenses related to the Plan totaled approximately \$9.2 million in 2018.
+Expenses related to the Plan totaled approximately \$5.6 million in 2019.
 The Plan expenses included inventory write downs, restructuring costs, and asset impairments as we re-configured our commercial business and right sized our residential manufacturing operations for lower unit demand.
-Total cost reductions as a result of the Plan are expected to be over \$17 million on an annual basis once fully implemented in 2019.
+Total cost reductions as a result of the Plan are expected to be in excess of \$18 million on an annual basis when compared to the 2017 cost structure.
 We began the structural consolidation of our commercial business with the closure of our Chickamauga tufting operation as we moved the equipment to other facilities.
 This plant closure, complete at the end of 2018, lowered our cost and improved our response time to this segment of the marketplace.
-We began the process of exiting our Commerce, California Atlas tufting facilities this past fall and will be completely out of those commercial tufting operations by the end of the first quarter of 2019.
+We exited our Commerce, California Atlas tufting facilities in 2019.
 The bulk of the Atlas equipment was transferred to our Atmore, Alabama commercial tufting operation with various other items moved to our Santa Ana, California and Eton, Georgia operations.
 We moved our commercial rug operation and commercial samples support function from California to our Saraland facility near Mobile, Alabama.
 We reduced our staffing to better match production to meet our demand in our Atmore, Eton, Adairsville and Roanoke facilities as we were able to take advantage of the increased productivity of our associates in these operations.
 In addition to the physical movement of equipment and inventory, we consolidated our commercial design functions in Saraland as well as consolidated our entire sales support functions.
 Our sales forces were merged to create Atlas | Masland Contract, now equipped with a much broader product line and providing modular carpet tile, broadloom carpet, luxury vinyl flooring, and commercial wool and nylon rugs.
 This combined sales force has the added benefit of not only a broad product line but distinct design capabilities in custom products as well.